aisetoyama/Enron-Mini-Assignment/README.md

 3. [Question3.csv](https://github.com/aisetoyama/Enron-Mini-Assignment/blob/main/Question3.csv)

 ### Assumptions about data
-- It was asssumed that a person would not receive the same email more than once. (ie. A person would not be a direct recipient (TO:) and CC'd on the same email)
+- It was asssumed that a person would not receive the same email more than once. (ie. A person would not be a direct recipient (To:) and CC'd on the same email)